maximilien/musings/blogs/ai/1/draft.md

 The deep reasoning capabilities from Claude models are immediately apparent.
 Multi-file operations that would require careful orchestration in an IDE-based tool happen naturally here.
 The MCP (Model Context Protocol) integration opens up powerful tool access.
 And the speed of CLI interaction removes the overhead of waiting for visual updates.

 The 200K context window actually delivers what it promises.
-When you're working on a large codebase and need the AI to understand how your authentication system connects to your API routes connects to your database schema—that context matters.
 Reports suggest Claude Code uses 5.5x fewer tokens than Cursor for equivalent tasks while finishing faster with fewer errors.

 **My experience:**